All VCKC Hosted Events

 Take your paddling to the next level.
 You’ll first learn advanced strokes and maneuvers then practice them on a solo circuit on a fixed course.
 You will be able to demonstrate mastery via precise maneuvering by perfecting stokes on the circuit.

 Capsizes and rescues are part of the course.
 All paddlers require a dry- or wet suit, these can be rented in town.
 Sports Rent Coastal or dive shops have rentals available.
+Please bring drinks, snacks, lunch and a change of clothes to the course.

 Topics include: